ophub/amlogic-s9xxx-armbian/README.md

 | -n       | CustomName | Set the signature part of the system name.
 You can add signatures such as `_server`, `_gnome_desktop` or `_ophub` as needed.
 Do not include spaces when setting custom signatures.
 Default value: `None` |
 | -g       | GH_TOKEN   | Optional.
 Set ${{ secrets.GH_TOKEN }} for [api.github.com](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#requests-from-personal-accounts) query.
 Default value: `None` |

-- `sudo ./rebuild`: Use the default configuration to pack all TV Boxes.
+- `sudo ./rebuild`: Use the default configuration to build all TV box images.
 - `sudo ./rebuild -b s905x3 -k 5.10.125`: recommend.
 Use the default configuration, specify a kernel and a system for compilation.
 - `sudo ./rebuild -b s905x3_s905d -k 5.10.125_5.15.50`: Use the default configuration, specify multiple cores, and multiple system for compilation. use `_` to connect.
 - `sudo ./rebuild -b s905x3 -k 5.10.125 -s 2560`: Use the default configuration, specify a kernel, a system, and set the partition size for compilation.